 One of my best memories of Yavapai [as a student] during my last semester here was the College Honors Program trip.
-We went over to California and went to the Scripps Aquarium, went out on boats to Catalina Island across the Santa Barbara Channel.
+We went over to California and went to the Scripps Aquarium, went out on boats to Catalina Island, Santa Barbara Channel.
 It was kind of an oceanographic-themed trip to Southern California.
 Dr. Jim Pence was the Honors Program coordinator at that time.
 He was an English instructor.
-He moved on from Yavapai within a couple years after that and I think he's actually a college President or pretty high up in Administration at a college in the north Midwest.
+He moved on from Yavapai within a couple years after that and I think he's actually a College President or pretty high up in Administration at a college in the north Midwest.
 Beth Boyd who teaches Geology right now and is currently a faculty member also went on that trip.

-I have really good memories of how those people kind of bonded on that trip and did things that college students typically do-staying up late, having fun, bending the rules.
+That was a real good memory how those people kind of bonded on that trip and did things that college students typically do-staying up late, having fun, bending the rules.
 That was definitely my best memory as far as the social life.
-I remember that trip being more exhausting than I had ever experienced in my life.
+I remember that trip being more exhausting than I had ever been in my life.
 When we got back from that trip I slept for 3 days after being up for 5 days.
-That Honors Program really offered something nice to bring the extracurricular and social activities closer with the academic.
-I was always thankful for the Honors Program.
+That Honors Program really offered something nice to bring the extracurricular and social activities with the academic.
+I was always thankful for the Honors Program...

 I got on a Humanities/English track.
-A big part of getting in that Humanities/English direction was a fabulous class I had with a man named David Hochstetler, who's one of the Yavapai icons.
-He retired about my first year that I taught here at YC in '92-'93.
-He ended up retiring sometime about then.
+A bit part of getting on that Humanities/English track was a fabulous class I had with a man named David Hochstetler, who's one of the Yavapai icons.
+He retired about my first year that I taught here '92-'93.
+He ending up retiring sometime about then.
 First Dave was in the faculty at the College in the '70's, then he was in Administration, kind of an Academic Vice-President/Campus Dean, then he went back to faculty.
-His Humanities class that I attended, I think was called "Arts and Ideas", was really influential [to me].
+His Humanities class that I had, I think is was called Arts and Ideas, was really influential [to me].